-Certificates of Deposit Versus Money Markets
+Certificates of Deposit vs. Money Markets

-Deciding Whether a Certificate of Deposit or Money Market Is Better for You
+Whether a Certificate of Deposit or Money Market Is Better for You

 Certificates of Deposit Overview

 A CD is a special type of debt instrument issued by banks and other qualified financial institutions to individuals who want to invest their savings and earn interest income.
-When you buy a certificate of deposit, you are essentially lending money to the bank.
-The bank takes the money for a pre-determined length of time—often offering higher yields for longer-held funds—with a promise to repay it upon maturity.
-For FDIC insured banks, the bank's promise to return the money is covered up to the $250,000 FDIC limit.
-Even if the bank collapses, the owner of the CD will still get their money returned.
+When you buy a certificate of deposit, you are essentially lending money to a bank.
+The bank takes the money for a pre-determined length of time.
+When that time is up, the CD has "matured," and the CD holder will receive a payment from the bank.